-A simple and hopefully not too technical explanation of the working of a hyperbaric oxygen chamber.
+A simple and hopefully not too technical explanation of the working of a high dose oxygen chamber.

 Air is a mixture of nitrogen (78%) and oxygen (21%) and this is where we get our source of oxygen from - we don't have big banks of cylinders or anything like that and of course air is free.
 So what happens ?

 Air is drawn into a compressor where it is compressed and dried.
 This air, now at a higher pressure, is fed into a filter which effectively filters the nitrogen out of the air leaving only compressed oxygen.
 If you want to know more about this process (known as Pressure Swing Adsorption) follow this link.
 If you're at the therapy centre you'll hear an occasional escape of gas.
 This is the unwanted nitrogen from the filter being exhausted into the atmosphere.
 The oxygen which is now about 94% pure is stored in a large pressure container.